joelek/atlas/readme.md

 * Retain last block when resizing PagedFile and only clear affected bytes.
 * Create EntityManagers in SchemaManager.
 * Cached decoded records on a per-transaction basis.
 Readable transactions may re-use caches.
+* Fix issue with de-duplication of search results originating from multiple indices.